fernandopassaia/app_fullstackdemo/README.md

 The Api should start.
 If you see it running on PORT 4001, well done.
 BackEnd is ready to go.

 ### How to Run the FrontEnd:
-Inside FrontEnd folder go to "src > app > app.api.ts".
-You'll need to setup your IP connection (replace 192.168.1.10).
-To discover your IP use "ifconfig" (linux) or "ipconfig" (windows).
-Then inside FrontEnd folder:
+Inside the FrontEnd folder run:

+<li>npm install</li>
 <li>ng serve --o</li>

 ### How to Run the Mobile:
 Inside Mobile folder go to "src > services > api.js".
 You'll need to setup your IP connection (replace 192.168.1.10).
 To discover your IP use "ifconfig" (linux) or "ipconfig" (windows).
+Note: I've tried to use "localhost" with React-Native api, but it conflicts.
+So I've used the Machine-IP instead.

 Then inside Mobile folder:
+<li>npm install</li>
 <li>react-native run-android</li>

-(note: you'll need to setup your envoirnment and have a Device or Emulator running)
+(Note: you'll need to setup your envoirnment and have a Device or Emulator running)

 ### Tutorial vídeos on Youtube:
 I've recorded some videos also showing you how to Configure your Envoirnment and Run this App.
 Just go to these channel: